-Sarcoidosis is a rare condition that causes small patches of red and swollen tissue, called granulomas, to develop in the organs of the body.
-It usually affects the lungs and skin.
+Sarcoidosis is a rare condition that causes small patches of swollen tissue, called granulomas, to develop in the organs of the body.
+It often affects the lungs and lymph nodes, and can also affect your skin.

 The symptoms of sarcoidosis depend on which organs are affected, but typically include:

 For many people with sarcoidosis, symptoms often improve without treatment within a few months or years.
-For these people, the symptoms are not usually severe.
+In these cases, the symptoms are not usually severe.

-However, a few people find their symptoms develop gradually and get worse over time, to the point where they become severely affected.
+However, some people find their symptoms develop gradually and get worse over time, to the point where their health becomes severely affected.
 This is known as chronic sarcoidosis.

 There is currently no cure but symptoms can usually be managed with medicine.

 It's impossible to predict how sarcoidosis will affect a person, as the condition can affect any organ and the symptoms vary widely depending on which organs are involved.